Why am I told I have a “UM” claim?

 Underinsured motorist coverage protects the policyholder when the driver that is the cause of the accident has insufficient coverage to compensate for any resulting damages.
 Generally, this coverage will compensate you for the difference in total damages, once the coverage from the other driver’s insurance policy has been exhausted.
 An example of this would be, if as a result of an auto accident, the cost of damages was accessed at $100,000, and the insurance policy of the negligent driver only covers $50,000, then you could seek to recover the additional amount of $50,000 from your insurance company, once you have underinsured motorist coverage.

-Talk to an Experienced Uninsured/Underinsured Motorist Attorney at our Atlanta or Austell GA Law Firm Offices
+Talk to an Experienced Uninsured/Underinsured Motorist Attorney at our Atlanta, Austell and Gwinnett County GA Law Firm Offices

 The process of uninsured motorist claims is usually very complex and technical, and your insurance company may attempt to reduce or deny you any form of compensation.
 It is therefore important for you to seek representation by an experienced lawyer, who has handled uninsured and underinsured motorist claims.
 The stakes are definitely too high for you to risk your claim being denied on the basis of a technicality You may have to pay substantial amounts out of your own pocket, if you do not receive the compensation you deserve.